"Pass the Torch" Teacher Scholarships

 Applications generally open at the start of January and close around the end of July.
 More specific dates can be found in the Program Timeline on this page.

 How do I know if my application was received?

 You should receive an automated email response confirming receipt of your application.
 If you do not receive it, check your spam folder.
 If you still have not received it and you are sure your application email was sent to the correct email address, please contact us for assistance.

 Select Teachers Test Prep staff members will review all applications and choose approximately five to ten finalists.
 All Teachers Test Prep staff will then watch the finalists' videos and meet for a discussion where the scholarship winners will be decided.

 What is the selection criteria?

 Each application is considered holistically, but the largest determining factor is the strength of the applicant's story.
 If we are inspired by you and your story, your future students probably will be, too.

-Are you looking for a certain style of storytelling, e.g. serious, funny, etc.?
+Are you looking for a certain style of storytelling?

-No. How you tell your story is completely up to you.
+No, how you tell your story is completely up to you.
+You might speak directly to the camera, create an animation, record footage from your life, or something else.
+Your story could be serious, funny, heartfelt or dramatic.
 Each of us has our own personality and way of communicating.
 Be yourself and tap into what genuinely inspires you.